finnpedersenkazes/flix-feedback/readme.md

 So the question is what family of applications can Flix solve better than anyone else?

+**Suggestion**:
+Provide examples where Flix is more elegant than any other language.

 ## First Impression
-Compare to the [Flix front page](https://flix.dev/) with the [Elm front page](https://elm-lang.org/).
+Compare the [Flix front page](https://flix.dev/) with the [Elm front page](https://elm-lang.org/).
 Look at how welcoming and approchable Elm is.
 So much nicer.

 **Suggestion**: Create a much simpler front page and ensure that the new users get a successful experience right from the start.
 Move the less important information to a separate page about the history and inspiration for the language.